 Man in white button-down shirt holding illuminated light bulb

-While LEDs don’t get as hot as other types of light, you should still be cautious about touching them, especially if you’ve had the lights on for while.
+While LEDs don’t get as hot as other types of light, you should still be cautious about touching them, especially if you’ve had the lights on for a while.

 LEDs can be dangerous to touch if they’ve been on for a long time and do not have appropriate ventilation.
 Ensure there are vents in the light fixture so that the light bulb doesn’t overheat.